 The house and other property at Ayot Green

 In 1838 there were just 13 owners and 63 occupiers of land in Ayot St Peter.
 Four of the owners were not also occupiers.
 By far the largest holding belonged to the second Viscount Melbourne of Brocket Hall, who was Queen Victoria’s first prime minister.
 Apart from Lord Melbourne, the four absentee landlords and the rector (who owned the glebe land ex officio), there were seven owner-occupiers.
 Of these there were only two who owned and occupied a single property – John Ephgrave (what is now 37 Ayot Green) and John Henry Peacock (Ayott Cottage).
 In Pigot’s Directory of 1839 the owner of Ayott Cottage is listed as Henry Peacock, and because we take it that this is how he liked to be known this designation will be used from now on.
+Presumably the use of the second given name was to avoid confusion with his father, who was also known by his second given name of John.

 The tithe apportionment shows Ayott Cottage and its curtilage (plot 157A on the tithe map) as extending to two roods and 20 perches – a little over half an acre – and as subject to an annual rentcharge in lieu of tithes of seven shillings payable to the rector by Henry Peacock.
 The tenure was copyhold rather than freehold, which was the typical tenure for all land owners other than the landed gentry and independent farmers.
 On 1 January 1926 the tenure was upgraded to freehold under the Law of Property Act 1925.